-Name Description Source of Proposal NRL Intergovernmental Agreement (IGA) with Milwaukie Revise IGA between the County and City of Milwaukie City of Milwaukie Administrative NRM Update Employment Lands Inventory Coordinate with Business & Community Services on the development of the Clackamas County Employment Lands Strategy which will prioritize the marketability of employment lands throughout the county.
-Business & Community Services BCS project the NRN Identify New Opportunities for Recreational and Open Space Incorporate a mechanism into the ZDO or into the regular work of staff to routinely assess private land that becomes available on the market for its suitability in meeting the open space and recreation needs of current and future residents.
-Oak Grove Community Council Jennings Lodge CPO We have no ide recreation.
+Name Description Source of Proposal NRL Intergovernmental Agreement (IGA) with Milwaukie Revise IGA between the County and City of Milwaukie City of Milwaukie Administrative NR- M Update Employment Lands Inventory date Employment LandsCoordinate with Business & Community Services on the development of the Clackamas BCS project the NRN Oak Grove Community Council Jennings Lodge CPO We have no id recreation.
 No parks provider applies to deve require county NRO Comprehensive Plan for Damascus Area Adopt an urban comprehensive plan for the Damascus area to allow for greater development opportunities.
 Chris Flury, Damascus resident The Damascus taking the lead NRP Borland Road / Willamette Falls Drive Improvements Develop bike paths along Borland Road and Willamette Falls Drive to improving bike safety on surrounding roads.
 Create safe tourist loops from Highway 43 to Willamette Falls Road/Borland Road to Stafford Road and back along Highway 43.
-Stacey Krish, West Linn resident This is impleme NRQ Eliminate Homelessness End homelessness to enhance quality of life in the area Dianne Pharo This is beyond housing afford ctions that regulate natural habitat protections will be reviewed for and clarity as part of the final phase of the ZDO Audit.
+Stacey Krish, West Linn resident This is implement NRQ Eliminate Homelessness End homelessness to enhance quality of life in the area Dianne Pharo This is beyond housing afford NRR Borland /Ek Road/ Stafford Road Active Transportation Plan Plan for/provide additional active transportation options in this area.
+Planning Commissioner Gail Holmes This is in the co Stafford.

+ctions that regulate natural habitat protections will be reviewed for and clarity as part of the final phase of the ZDO Audit.
 However, tory protections for wildlife habitat are beyond the scope of the yould necessitate broad public outreach and compliance with Planning Goal 5.